NobeKanai/sutrie/README.md

 # Succinct Trie

-A memory-efficient trie for testing the existence/prefixes of string only(for now).
+A memory-efficient trie for testing the existence/prefixes of string only.